JaivigneshJv/Capstone-Project-Genspark/README.md

    - Use Azure App Services or similar platforms for deployment.
    - Set up CI/CD pipelines for automated build and deployment processes.

+## **Authentication and Authorization**

+1. **Auth0 Integration:**
+   - Use Auth0 for authentication and authorization.
+   - Add `Auth0UserId` field in the User class for integration.

 ## **Monitoring and Logging**

 1. **Logging:**

    - Use Application Insights or similar tools for application logging and monitoring.
-(WatchDog)

 2. **Tracking Progress:**

    - Use Azure Boards for tracking tasks, managing sprints, and reviewing progress.
-(Azure Boards)

 3. **Documentation:**
-   - Maintain detailed documentation using Confluence (Swagger)
+   - Maintain detailed documentation using Confluence and Swagger.

 ## **Summary**